readthedocs/blog/migrate-configuration-v2.rst

 together with the deprecation of configuration file v1 as well.

-Read the Docs *will soon start requiring* a ``.readthedocs.yaml`` configuration file for all the projects to build their documentation successfully.
+Read the Docs *will soon start requiring* a ``.readthedocs.yaml`` configuration file for all projects in order to build documentation successfully.
-We will stop creating a default configuration file *behind the scenes*, making assumptions for your projects and trying our best to make the builds succeed.
+We will stop creating a default configuration file *behind the scenes*, making assumptions for your projects, and automatically fixing problems with project configurations.

-We plan to deploy these changes and **start failing builds without a configuration file on September 2023**.
+We plan to deploy these changes and **start failing builds without a configuration file in September 2023**.
-This matches the period when ``urllib3`` `drops support for OpenSSL 1.1.1 <https://github.com/urllib3/urllib3/issues/2168>`_ which is the OpenSSL version that Ubuntu 18.04 has installed and it's used when the project doesn't have a configuration file.
+This matches the period when ``urllib3`` `drops support for OpenSSL 1.1.1 <https://github.com/urllib3/urllib3/issues/2168>`_ which is the OpenSSL version installed by the build image used when the project doesn't specify a configuration file.

-The main reason behind this decision is it's pretty hard to maintain a set of defaults that are useful for the amount of users we have and the number of different tools they use to build documentation.
+The main reason behind this decision is that it's hard to maintain a set of defaults that are useful for all of our users and the different tools and libraries they use to build documentation.
+Without a configuration file, we must guess at the configuration the project needs to build and this is also difficult to do reliably.
-Even when the defaults we chose were useful for a period of time, we found they were almost impossible to update to newer versions of dependencies because doing so would break a lot of projects that weren't using a configuration file and pinning their dependencies (e.g. OS, Python version, dependencies, etc).
+Even if the defaults we chose worked well for a period of time, we found them impossible to change over time.
+Doing so would break projects that were relying on our defaults instead of specifying a configuration file and pinning their dependencies (e.g. OS, Python version, dependencies, etc).

-Adding a ``.readthedocs.yaml``
+Adding a configuration file
 ------------------------------

-If you have a project on Read the Docs that it's not using a ``.readthedocs.yaml`` configuration file, **we strongly recommend you to create one as soon as possible** to avoid breaking builds once we deploy the changes.
+If you have a project on Read the Docs that is not using a ``.readthedocs.yaml`` configuration file, **you will need to create one as soon as possible** to continue building your project.

-Here you have a minimal template configuration file that you can copy and paste to use in your project.
+Below is a minimal configuration template that you can copy and paste into your project.
-With this config file your project should build successfully now and will keep working fine once we deploy the changes in September 2023.
+With this configuration file, your project should build successfully and will continue building after we deprecate our default build configuration in September 2023.

 .. code:: yaml